aduffy70/LabNotes/_posts/2019/2019-01-14-Sphagnum-recurvum-RADseq-analysis-notes.md

   * A few samples could have been added back since we removed them earlier over a possible barcoding shift-error that turned out not be an error.
 But I didn't because they are from species and locations with other samples.
   * Fixed typos and inconsistencies in the sample names.
   * For this re-analysis, I did not rerun ipyrad from scratch to rename things.
 I branched the all-c90 ipyrad run from the full exploratory analysis to include the desired samples, and ran step 7 (filtering for loci with coverage in 80% or 235 of 294 samples = 6148 loci), ran RAxML and Structure, and then renamed the samples in the RAxML tree (with my rename_tree_tips.py script) and Structure output (in the R script I used to generate the plots).
+  * For the re-analysis, I also ran SVDquartets (as implemented in Paup*) and PCA, which I had not done on previous datasets.
+    - I did two runs of SVDquartets, starting with 1 million random quartets (~2% of total quartets) but moved up to 10 million (~22%) once I realized it could be completed in a reasonable amount of time on the cluster.
+Resulting trees are identical with very minor bootstrap differences (1-2 different on just the non-100% supported branches).
+I am presenting the results of the longer run in the manuscript.
+    - For the PCA I did the same sort of heirarchical subsetting that I did for the structure analysis so we can see variation in the subgroups and individual species that is hidden when we look at the full dataset.

 ## Miscellaneous analysis notes